sathishyadav024/Devops-Internship/README.md

 # `Integration and Installation of Medusa_Backend`

-The project consists of installing postgresql database in kocal and integating it with Medusa
+The project consists of installing postgresql database in Local and integating it with Medusa

 ## 🔗 Links